DHBern/wellcome-schreiber-alpha/README.md

 ### Technical note:

+After initial release, this repository served the following purpose:

-This is an auxiliary repository to provide access to the (currently private) data of the `wellcome-schreiber` repository.
+> This is an auxiliary repository to provide access to the (currently private) data of the `wellcome-schreiber` repository.
+>

-It makes use of a narrowly-scoped access token to fetch the head ref of the main branch and to publish it as a Github Page (with access to certain paths requiring an access code).
+> It makes use of a narrowly-scoped access token to fetch the head ref of the main branch and to publish it as a Github Page (with access to certain paths requiring an access code).
+>

-Once `wellcome-schreiber` is ready for open publication, this repository/deployment workflow will be deactivated and replaced by a simple GH Pages workflow directly in the `wellcome-schreiber` repo.
+> Once `wellcome-schreiber` is ready for open publication, this repository/deployment workflow will be deactivated and replaced by a simple GH Pages workflow directly in the `wellcome-schreiber` repo.

+On 2025-01-25 the setup was altered to redirect to the now publicly available https://dhbern.github.io/wellcome-schreiber.